Ouxsoft/LHTML/README.md

 The present of these elements allows internal stakeholders to communicate design.
 Elements and arguments can be passed from front end developers to backend end developers

 ### Processor Standards
 LHTML5 is a modular language for emergent purposes.
+The processor defines how to use the document language to build dynamic HTML5.
+A document is past into a processor (also referred to as "program", "interpreter", "parser", etc.) that is responsible for building the HTML5.
+This standard focuses primarily on how configured elements and attributes serve as instructions to instantiate modules, perform coordinated logical functions, and replace themselves with rendered content.

 How a document is process is determined by both the builder, modules, and configuration.

 #### Builders
 The same LHTML5 document may be built different ways depending on the specified builder.
 The builders may handle configurations differently.
 A processor may feature multiple builders, e.g.